publiccodenet/about/activities/codebase-stewardship/supporting-governance/governance-template.md

 * Managing and planning releases
 * Controlling rights to [codebase] assets such as source repositories

 The technical steering team meets regularly.
 Their agenda includes review of the technical roadmap and issues that are at an impasse.
 The intention of the agenda is not to review or approve all patches.
-This is mainly being done through the process described in [CONTRIBUTING.md](CONTRIBUTING.md#Reviewing).
+This is mainly being done through the process described in CONTRIBUTING.md [add link].

 If more than one technical steering team member disagrees with a decision of the technical steering team they may appeal to the product steering team who will make the ultimate ruling.